 - Holi in Mumbai

 - Holi at Anandpur Sahib, Punjab

-The festival garners the most attention by international vacationers among the religious festivals of India.
-This year, Holi is approaching with the Easter festival in tow, giving the most suitable time to foreign travelers to delight in the festivities.
-As Indians indulge in the play with colored powders and pigments, foreigners join in the revelry, and are open heartedly welcomed.
+The festival garners the most attention from international vacationers among the religious festivals of India.
+This year, Holi is approaching with the Easter festival in tow, giving the most suitable time for foreign travelers to delight in the festivities.
+As Indians indulge in the play with colored powders and pigments, foreigners join in the revelry and are open-heartedly welcomed.
 People are free to let their hair down and partake in the carousing.
 If you want to explore various parts of India for Holi, here are the best places for Holi celebration in India that you should check out.

 1. Mathura, Uttar Pradesh